 - In schools, support the training of students, especially in those areas considered complex.

-- Help experts solve difficult analysis problems or design new devices.
+- Assist experts in solving complex problems or designing new devices.

 - Learn from the examples to explore databases in search of exploitable regularities.

 - Provide answers to questions in natural language using structured data and free text.